harrybergin24/Trading-Volatility/Variance_swap_trading/backtest.md

 # Downloading our SPX and VIX data

-as mentioned in [Variance Swaps](<Variance_swap_trading/variance_swap.md>), We can use the VIX hisotrical prices as a proxy for our $ K_{\text{var}} $ value because of the VIX's methology, they both use a $ \frac{1}{K^2}$ strip of OTM options to come up with the markets estimation of future volatility.
+as mentioned in [Variance Swaps](<Variance_swap_trading/variance_swap.md>), We can use the VIX hisotrical prices as a proxy for our $ K_{\text{var}} $ value because of the VIX's methodology, they both use a $ \frac{1}{K^2}$ strip of OTM options to come up with the markets estimation of future volatility.
 The problems with using this as a proxy is that we assume we can enter a variance swap at directly the $ \frac{1}{K^2}$ value given.
-This is an intresting point as buy enterting a varaince swap, we are shifting the replication to a market maker which may bring additonal costs.
+This is an interesting point as buy entering a variance swap, we are shifting the replication to a market maker which may bring additional costs.

 ```python
 spx = yf.download("^GSPC", start="2000-01-01", end="2026-01-01")